I believe humanity is held back by the lack of thinking. I provoke thought with examples of what happens when we don’t

 The 12 Weirdest Stories of Last Year

-Upon activating your free subscription (you’ll get an email to verify you really own the address entered, and must click a link inside to complete that verification), you can instantly download a free copy of This is True’s Weirdest Stories of 2017 — a PDF (a quick download: just 331K) presenting the best story from each month of the year, and Randy’s choice of the best of all of them, with some extra commentary.
+Upon activating your free subscription (you’ll get an email to verify you really own the address entered, and must click a link inside to complete that verification), you can instantly download a free copy of the Weirdest Stories of last year — a PDF (a quick download) presenting the best story from each month of the year, and Randy’s choice of the best of all of them, with some extra commentary.
 It’s a great introduction to the kind of stories that True features, and you’re welcome to share it with friends.